Michelle Jackson has studied art and interior design since 1983. She has attended design school and worked as an artist/visual artist.

 2. Dated Wallpaper

 Holy mother of wallpaper!
 On the list of things I never want to do again is stripping wallpaper.
 I’m not alone.
 If you're selling a house, ditch that wallpaper.
 Buyers see old wallpaper as a horrific chore to take down—because it is.
-Your home needs to be either a showplace or blank slate to attract buyers.
+Your home needs to be either a showplace or a blank slate to attract buyers.
 Also featured in this room is the oh-so-90’s light bar.
 Are we in Hollywood?

 The fix on this one is obvious.
 Strip that wallpaper and paint that room a neutral color.